diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 ```

 #### Sorting and merging SequenceFiles
-The most powerful way of sorting (and merging) one or more sequence files is to use MapReduce. reducers to use, which determines the number of output partitions.
+The most powerful way of sorting (and merging) one or more sequence files is to use MapReduce.
+MapReduce is inherently parallel and will let you specify the number of reducers to use, which determines the number of output partitions.
 For example, specifying 1 reducer
 ```shell
 $ hadoop jar \
     $HADOOP_HOME/share/hadoop/mapreduce/hadoop-mapreduce-examples-*.jar \